LLeimenstoll/TailCausalityTests/README.md

 ## Abstract

-Recent flooding and heat waves as well as financial and economic crises have highlighted the need for a better understanding of climate and market extremes.
-We are particularly interested in the causal effects between pairwise tail events as measured by the Causal Tail Coefficient, CTC (see Gnecco et al. (2021)).
-We contribute to the literature with theoretical results for the CTC in settings where the involved tail distributions differ, as is typically the case in practice.
-Building on these results, we propose tail tests that can uncover different underlying scenarios and make it possible to detect the presence and direction of causal tail effects, as well as reveal confounding effects when tail indices differ.
-With a comprehensive simulation study, we investigate the reliability of the asymptotic guidance in finite samples.
-Finally, we exploit the generality of the theoretical results to study causal tail effects in three different application scenarios covering weather/climate and financial markets.
+Understanding the propagation of extreme events is important in many economic and environmental applications, yet most econometric methods for causal inference focus on average effects rather than tail behavior.
+This paper studies the identification of causal relations in extremes within a linear structural causal model associated with a directed acyclic graph.
+We analyze the asymptotic behavior of the Causal Tail Coefficient (CTC), a measure of causal dependence between extreme realizations of variables, when the innovations of the structural model follow regularly varying distributions.
+In contrast to the existing literature, we allow the variables in the system to exhibit heterogeneous tail indices and consider the presence of potentially heavy-tailed unobserved confounders.
+We derive theoretical results characterizing the limiting behavior of the CTC under these conditions and show how differences in tail behavior can provide identifying information about the causal structure.
+Based on these results, we propose a testing framework that distinguishes direct causal effects from confounding in heavy-tailed environments.
+The finite-sample performance of the proposed methodology is investigated through simulation studies and illustrated using applications to climate and financial data.
+The results demonstrate that causal relations among extreme events can be identified under the proposed assumptions, even when variables exhibit substantially different tail behavior.

 ---